Show map in a full screen - click/tap here (new window opens - close window to return to this page)

 PLAN 2: AROUND SKYE - VISITING MORE REMOTE ANCHORAGES [Kinloch Castle, Rum shown right - The Shiants shown bottom - day 5]

 DAY 1 Loch Nevis about 1.5 hours away from Armadale.
 If you are not bothered about going ashore, anchor at Glaschoile or at Tarbet Bay.
 Or moor at Inverie where the attractions of going ashore to visit the Old Forge the most remote pub on mainland Britain can be very tempting.

 DAY 2 Canna, Rum for lunch.
 Both Canna and Rum have scenic attractions although they are completely different.
-Canna now has 10 visitors moorings and has a cafe serving delightful evening meals (check in advance that it is open before going).
+Canna now has 10 visitors moorings and has a cafe serving delightful evening meals (best to book in advance or go ashore immediately on arrivel to check availability).
 There is still space to anchor if necessary.
 More information about Canna can be found here.
 Rum sports a small shop and Kinloch Castle, which is well worth touring as it is a complete step back into a different time warp.
-Tours of the castle coincide with the ferry times which is usually about 14.00 but it might be as well to phone in advance to avoid disappointment - the telephone number can be found in the pilot book.
+Tours of the castle coincide with the ferry times which is usually about 14.00 but it might be as well to phone in advance - the telephone number can be found in the pilot book.
+The Cuillins of Rum are a big attraction for walkers in the party.
 Alternatively, you could plan to go via Loch Scavaig for lunch and Soay for the night if the tide is right.

 DAY 3 South Uist - Wizards Pool (Loch Skipport), one of the Wests’ classic anchorages where you can enjoy perfect solitude after a wonderful day's sailing.
 (In High Season there may be a couple of other yachts there as well).
 If you feel in need of some more civilisation you could visit the new pontoons at Lochmaddy or the new 52 berth marina at Lochboisdale.

 DAY 5 Back across the Minch heading for Rona.
 On a good day stopping at the Shiants for lunch where it is possible to sit among the puffins in season is an unmissable option.
 The keen birdwatcher will find the Shiants a very attractive destination but the swell will soon convince you that it is not